-Once having trusted an author enough to champion their project and sign a contract, I was loathe to tell them they could not succeed.
+Once having trusted an author enough to champion their project and sign a contract, I was loath to tell them they could not succeed.
 I would simply present an honest assessment of their writing and an opinion about how to achieve our professional standards.
 If they realized it was beyond their abilities and gracefully withdrew, that was fine.
 Hardly ever did they persist in bad writing to the point where I or my managers would have to boot them out.

 My fidelity to authors may seem excessive, but it has paid off repeatedly.
 Several times I watched authors blossom as we struggled through difficult passages.
 For some, English as a second language made their work hard to understand, but they mastered English as we persevered.
 I usually could tell when poor writing, whether through poor knowledge of English or some other lack of skill, hid real treasures.

 The strain of the editorial job lay entirely in meeting schedules.
 I am proud of the books I brought into the world, but I rue the woeful hours spent with my manager, the manager of production, or both on obsessive scheduling.